pg_upgrade

 -b, --old-bindir dir

-Old PostgreSQL binaries.-B, --new-bindir dir
+Old PostgreSQL executable directory.-B, --new-bindir dir

-Old data directory.-D, --new-datadir dir
+Old database cluster configuration directory.-D, --new-datadir dir

-New data directory.-c, --check
+New database cluster configuration directory.-c, --check

-Check only, don't upgrade.-k, --link
+Check clusters only, don't change any data.-k, --link

 SEE ALSO